Martasdx/mining/README.md

 # Mining
 Script for quick mine switch for Ethos

+# Install
+- Copy all to your /home/ethos folder
+- Edit /home/ethos/configs/head.conf file with your default config for all coins
+- Edit your /home/ethos/configs/* files for your coin - only address needed, or you can change pool
+- sudo chmod +X /home/ethos/mine.sh
+- Run mine.sh

 ## Usage
 ./mine.sh COIN

+Example:
+./mine.sh xmr

 COIN is name of file with your config in configs folder